How many people can attend a training session?

 The Designated Safeguarding Lead and any deputies should undertake training “which should be updated every two years” (page 16).
 It also states that they should update their skills and knowledge at regular intervals, but at least annually, to keep up with any developments relevant to their role.

 I am a Designated Safeguarding Lead - what training do you offer?

 Kidscape offer Advanced child protection and safeguarding training which is appropriate for designated child protection officers, designated safeguarding leads and other senior staff members who have a lead in ensuring the wellbeing of children and young people within their organisation.
 Advanced safeguarding and child protection training is a one day course and is CPD accredited.
 It is delivered for individuals who wish to attend a multi-agency course.
 You may also want to consider anti-bullying, cyber bullying and e-safety training as these are issues for you to be aware of.

 I have limited contact with children and young people - what safeguarding training would you suggest?

 Kidscape offer a half day CPD accredited introduction to basic child protection and safeguarding that is designed to meet the needs of staff who have limited unsupervised contact with children and young people.
-If you are not sure what is most suitable for your needs please call to speak to the training manager who is happy to advise.
+If you are not sure what is most suitable for your needs please call to speak to our Professional Service Co-ordinator who is happy to advise.